 At Common Purpose we believe that inclusive leadership is essential to creating agile and innovative teams.
-We’ve caught up with Anne Morrison, Chair of BAFTA’s International Committee and a board member of Women in Film and Television, to hear his insights in the D&I space.
+We’ve caught up with Anne Morrison, Chair of BAFTA’s International Committee and a board member of Women in Film and Television, to hear her insights in the D&I space.
 Here's what Anne had to say:

 Has D&I come far enough in the last 10 years?

 Starting in the broadcasting industry in 1981, the environment was very different.
 It was an era when people felt quite happy telling racist or sexist jokes, and those on the receiving end had to laugh through fear of being accused of having no sense of humour.
 That wouldn’t happen now, but in many ways I fear the prejudice has gone underground and is harder to spot.
 Among many others, I did what I could to change the working environment, but it’s still a work in progress,

 I think you need people inside organisations and outside them, to apply the pressure that leads to change.
 That’s how, after 30 years, we can look back and can hardly believe things were the way they were.

 Abuse and prejudice thrives on silence, when people who suffer aren’t willing to stay silent, then a lot changes.
 I think we’ve seen this recently, with the MeToo and Time’s Up movements that people are being brave enough to speak up about things, and that has inspired others to do the same.